 **BECOME A FISHINGMAD MEMBER** Exclusive Fishing Workshops, Exciting Monthly Giveaways, In-Depth Fishing Reports with GPS Coordinates, Members Podcast, Interactive Maps, Catch of the Month Competitions, Kayak Club, Gear Guides, Rigging Tutorials, Tackle Talks, Sounder School, Fishing Tips, Fish Cleaning tutorials, Behind the scenes content & more.

 Things to do at Lake Elingamite

 The Lake is in quite an isolated area between Geelong and Warnambool.
 A lovely scenic area the lake is open and exposed on windy days.
 The closest lakes to this area include Lake Bullen Merri and Lake Purrumbette.
-Nearby attractions include the Camperdown botanic gardens, township manifold clock tower, Camperdown courthouse, Rennie’s hill lookout for great views of neighbouring lakes.
-Play a round of gold at the Camperdown golf course or take the kids to the miniature railway park.
+Nearby attractions include the Camperdown botanic gardens, township manifold clock tower, Camperdown courthouse, and Rennie’s hill lookout for great views of neighbouring lakes.
+Play a round of golf at the Camperdown golf course or take the kids to the miniature railway park.

 Watch our detailed video guide on our top 10 redfin lures below

 Fishing at Lake Elingamite

 This is a shallow system and water levels have been challenging in recent years.
 The water level is currently just high enough for a boat ramp launch but this is an ideal fishing location with a kayak or small boat.
 At Lake Elingamite, you can catch rainbow trout, brown trout, redfin and tench.
 Seasonally redfin is more active in the warmer months and trout active in the colder months.
 Historically the lake has been heavily stocked with both rainbow and brown trout.